Samuel107/telekinesis-project/Scripts/ShootObject/readme.md

 -

-*5/31/2016:* I decided to make this more fun by adding a gernade as the object being fired:
+*5/31/2016:* I decided to make this more fun by adding a grenade as the object being fired that blows up:

 ![Example Video](https://gyazo.com/9c85201fadf4b443a48072bd812327c8.gif)